 Stroll through aisles of quilts, including contemporary, traditional, art and modern works by artists from across the country.
 Join guided quilt walks through selected galleries, hosted by quilting personalities whose work is featured in the collections.

-Go on a Quilt Walk with Kelly Bowser Friday at 3:00 and Saturday at 11:00
+Go on a Quilt Walk with Mary Kerr: Thursday 2:30 | Friday 10:30 | Saturday 11:15

 Quilt Expo from Wisconsin Public Television with Nancy Zieman